WHAT ARE COOKIES?

 WHICH CATEGORIES OF COOKIES DO WE USE AND FOR WHAT PURPOSES?

-We use three different categories of cookies on our website:
+We use four different categories of cookies on our website:

 - Strictly necessary cookies.
-These cookies are essential to our Site or Service and enable you to use certain features, such as remembering information you have entered on forms when you move page to page on our Site.
-If we did not use strictly necessary cookies, we may not be able to provide certain services to you.
+These cookies are essential to our Services and enable you to use certain features, such as remembering information you have entered on forms when you move page to page on our Services.
+If we do not use strictly necessary cookies, we may not be able to provide certain services to you.

 DOES ACTIVTRAK ALLOW THIRD-PARTY COOKIES?

-Third Party Cookies are cookies placed by a third party on your device that may provide information to those third parties about your browsing habits.
-This may include your visits to our Site, the pages you visited and the advertisements you clicked, which helps identify the effectiveness of the third party’s services, your interests, retargeting ads and delivering ads that are more relevant to you.
+Third party cookies are cookies placed by a third party on your device that may provide information to those third parties about your browsing habits.
+This may include your visits to our Services, the pages you visited and the advertisements you clicked, which helps identify the effectiveness of the third party’s services, your interests, retargeting ads and delivering ads that are more relevant to you.
 We do not control or have access to such cookies.

 In some cases, we may use third parties to manage our strictly necessary or performance cookies, but we do not allow any third party to use these cookies other than for the specific types of purposes listed above.